lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMCS-fails-enable.rst

    :height: 350px
 ..

-3. Proceed to release the e-stop following the instructions in `E-Stop-Procedure`_.
+3. Proceed to release the e-stop following the instructions in :ref:`E-Stop-Procedure <E-Stop-Procedure-Overview>`.

 4. Confirm it's released, and re-run **auxtel/enable_atcs.py** from LOVE.